-- 1. You are a son/daughter of a Unifor member in good standing OR you are a Unifor member.
-Children of retirees are not eligible. - 2.
-You are enrolling in your FIRST YEAR of full-time post-secondary education at a PUBLIC INSTITUTION IN CANADA (university, community college, technological institute, nursing school, etc.). - 3.
-If you are applying for a scholarship as child of a Unifor member, you must provide a letter of recommendation from a teacher, principal or community activist.
-If you are applying for a scholarship as a Unifor member, your letter of reference can also be from a Unifor or other Labour Education Discussion Leader, Local Union Committee Chair, District Labour Council, or a member of your Local Union Executive. - 4.
-If you are applying for a scholarship as a child of a Unifor member, you must include your most current transcript/record of marks. - 5.
-Your application must be submitted using the online application form no later than Monday, June 15, 2020.
+- 1. You are a son/daughter of a Unifor member in good standing OR you are a Unifor member. - You are enrolling in your FIRST YEAR of full-time post-secondary education at a PUBLIC INSTITUTION IN CANADA (university, community college, technological institute, nursing school, etc.). - 3.
+You are a Canadian citizen or a permanent resident of Canada. - 4.
+If you are applying for a scholarship as child of a Unifor member, you must provide a letter of recommendation from a teacher, principal or community activist. - 5.
+If you are applying for a scholarship as a Unifor member, your letter of reference can also be from a Unifor or other Labour Education Discussion Leader, Local Union Committee Chair, District Labour Council, or a member of your Local Union Executive. - 6.
+If you are applying for a scholarship as a child of a Unifor member, you must include your most current transcript/record of marks. - 7.
+Your application must be submitted using the online application form no later than Friday, June 9, 2023.